 3. Trogir, Croatia

 Trogir is one of the best preserved medieval towns in Europe, for which it was added to the UNESCO list of world heritage.
 While visiting Trogir you will be amazed by its beautiful Romanesque church and many wonderful Renaissance and Baroque buildings that have been constructed in the Venetian period.
 On the southern side of the city, there are still parts of the city walls with the magnificent city gate that leads you to the old part of the town.
 A great way to visit Trogir is with an escorted tour and an experienced tour guide.

 4. Zadar, Croatia

 If the sea would be a musical instrument, what would it be?
 You can find that out in Zadar, where you can hear the sea play sounds on the marble steps at the edge of the Adriatic sea.
-Architect Nikola Bašić created an art installation, called Sea Organ.
+Architect Nikola Basic created an art installation, called Sea Organ.
 It is made of underwater pipes, that play calming sounds when filled with water.
 The small town of Zadar I rich with heritage and is entirely encircled by stone defenses, historic churches, and monuments.
-Start your trip to Zadar with a walking tour to get to know the city.
+Start your trip to Zadar and continue cruising down the Dalmatia coast.